tmcrossx/bondlib/README.md

 Every analytics library needs to convert real world date and time to a floating point number representing time in years and back again.

-We use the duration `std::chrono::years` to define `tmx::date::dpy` to be the number of days per year.
+We use the duration `std::chrono::years` to define `tmx::date::dpy` as the number of days per year.

 The function `date::add_years(tp, years)` returns a time point with years rounded to seconds and `date::sub_years(tp1, tp0)` returns `tp1 - tp0` as the number of years